• Home

 • Follow the detailed GET guide for response formats and error handling.

-• Review the POST guide to understand required fields and validation.
+• Review the POST guide to understand required fields and validation for pet and people creation.

-• Visit Settings → API to regenerate or revoke keys when needed.
+• Visit Settings → API to create, rotate, or revoke scoped keys for each integration.

 PawPlacer